-The Derivatives market is different from other markets in the financial world.
-The speed and huge size thereof mean it changes continually and it is particularly risky.
-Increased risks mean chances for a higher profit but also for a higher loss.
+The Forex market is different from other markets in the financial world.
+The speed and huge size thereof mean it changes continually: it is particularly risky.
+Increased risk means chances for a higher profit but also for a higher loss.